 Lawsuits for Injuries from Garage Door Accidents

-Garage door accidents sometimes occur if a garage door was not installed or maintained properly.
-They most often occur inside the victims own home, but also happen at another person's home, or even at a public place.
+If a garage door is not installed or maintained correctly, accidents will occur.
+They may take place at the victim's own home, or at another person's residence or even at a public place.

 The most common ways garage door injuries happen include the following: